 Enjoy Sunrise or Sunset at the Rio Grande Bridge and Gorge

 Imagine yourself driving down a long straight road.
 The landscape directly surrounding you is flat but there are mountains off in the distance, the sagebrush that covers the desert floor is blowing in the wind, and it looks like you're driving to the middle of nowhere.
 All of a sudden, you find yourself crossing a massive steel bridge and looking 600 feet down into the giant gash in the earth known as the Rio Grande Gorge.
 Don't keep driving!
 Pull over and check it all out, especially if it is sunrise or sunset.

 On the east side of the Rio Grande Bridge, there is a large parking lot with restrooms.
 Here, you can park and walk all around the bridge to gain different vantage points of this magical place.
 We showed up just before the sun was coming up over the Sangre de Cristo mountain range and we were in awe of this beautiful landscape and the depths of the natural gorge.

-This destination is an absolute must if you are in the Taos or Northern New Mexico area.
+This destination is an absolute must and best things to do if you are in the Taos or Northern New Mexico area.
 It is the only living Native American community still run by the tribal government and is a UNESCO World Heritage Site.
 Taos Pueblo has been inhabited for over 1,000 years -- well before any western explorers stepped foot on these lands.
 The structures are made of traditional adobe material, a combination of dirt, water, and straw.